 with an equivalent combination of education, training and

-The preferred candidate will have fundraising experience, with
+The strongest candidates will have fundraising experience,

 Excellent organizational skills and attention to detail.

 Strong written and verbal communication skills, and ability to